Equilibrium and dynamical quantum phase transitions in dipolar atomic Josephson junctions: Dynamics

 up to normalization.
 The largest-eigenvalue eigenvector of $\hat\rho^{(1)}$ is the complex conjugate of the macroscopically occupied single-particle state \cite{Leggett, Penrose}, therefore the relative phase between the condensates in the two wells is the argument of $\alpha(t)$, namely

-In Fig. \ref{fig4} we report an example of Josephson oscillations for $\Lambda >0$, comparing dynamics in the absence and the presence of pair tunneling, as well as quantum and mean-field descriptions.
+In Fig.~\ref{fig5} we report an example of Josephson oscillations for $\Lambda >0$, comparing dynamics in the absence and the presence of pair tunneling, as well as quantum and mean-field descriptions.
 Alongside the time evolution of the macroscopic observables $z(t)$ and $\phi(t)$, we show the underlying microscopic dynamics through the evolution of the Fock-state occupation probabilities $|\psi_i(t)|^2$.
-For the chosen interaction parameters, the inclusion of pair tunneling leads to Josephson oscillations around both minima at $(\pm\phi_s,0)$, resulting in a markedly non-sinusoidal evolution of $z(t)$ characterized by a doubly peaked profile, which is also reflected in the structure of the Fock-state probabilities.
+Here, as in Figs.~\ref{fig6} and \ref{fig7}, the interaction parameters are chosen to enhance the distinction between the mean-field and exact quantum evolutions and to make the relevant dynamical features as clear and legible as possible.
+For the chosen interaction parameters and initial conditions, the inclusion of pair tunneling leads to Josephson oscillations around both minima at $(\pm\phi_s,0)$, resulting in a markedly non-sinusoidal evolution of $z(t)$ characterized by a doubly peaked profile, which is also reflected in the structure of the Fock-state probabilities.
 The mean-field trajectories are in good agreement with the exact quantum results at short times, accurately reproducing the initial oscillation frequency and overall behavior.
-At longer times, many-body effects---such as amplitude modulations and increasingly anharmonic features---become evident \cite{Sakmann, Vianello2}.
-These effects are accompanied by a progressive spreading of the wave packet in the Fock basis, as visible in Fig. \ref{fig4}(a)-(b), signaling a reduction of its coherence.
+At longer times, few-body effects---such as amplitude modulations and increasingly anharmonic features---become evident \cite{Sakmann, Vianello2}.
+These effects are accompanied by a progressive spreading of the wave packet in the Fock basis, as visible in Fig.~\ref{fig5}(a)-(b), signaling a reduction of its coherence.
 In general, for a fixed particle number $N$, the agreement between exact and mean-field descriptions improves and persists over longer times for weaker interactions.
 In the noninteracting limit $\Lambda=\Pi=0$, as far as the observables $\phi(t)$ and $z(t)$ are concerned the quantum dynamics of an atomic coherent state follows exactly the mean field dynamics at any $N$ \cite{Vianello2}.

-Similarly, Fig. \ref{fig5} illustrates an instance of phase-locked MQST for $\Lambda <0$, where the mean-field dynamics corresponds to closed trajectories around the fixed point $(0, z_s)$.
+Similarly, Fig.~\ref{fig6} illustrates an instance of phase-locked MQST for $\Lambda <0$, where the mean-field dynamics corresponds to closed trajectories around the fixed point $(0, z_s)$.
 In this regime, the most striking effect of pair tunneling appears at the microscopic level: the additional nonlinearity substantially reshapes the Fock-state probabilities, leading to a qualitatively different distribution compared with the case without pair tunneling, despite the persistence of self-trapped behavior.